-To perform a fault location on an input event file, the input data file and the configuration file associated with the faulted line must be placed in the Drop folder specified in the openFLE Manager (see Figure 3-5).
+To perform a fault location on an input event file, the input data file and the configuration file associated with the faulted line must be placed in the Drop folder specified in the openFLE Manager (Figure 3-5).
 For this project, an xml file is made available for each input event file.
-See example showing a complete input file group for event number 5043 in Figure 3-13.
+See example showing a complete input file group for event number 5043 ((Figure 3-13).
 In this example, the data is contained in a simple COMTRADE group.

 Figure 3-15 OpenFLE: Input COMTRADE and xml files for Event 5043

 Once the complete input file group is in the Drop folder, the process begins automatically.
-When the openFLE successfully processes the input data file, all of the input files are moved to the Results folder as shown in Figure 3-14, with the calculated results files.
+When the openFLE successfully processes the input data file, all of the input files are moved to the Results folder with the calculated results files (Figure 3-14).

 Figure 3-16 OpenFLE: Contents of Results folder after event 5043 processed

-An example of the input files for a PQDIF input data file, and the resulting entries in the output folder is shown in Figure 3-15.
+An example of the input files for a PQDIF input data file, and the resulting entries in the output folder are shown in Figure 3-15.

 Input files placed in Drop folder.